onap/demo/README.md

         dnsaas_username: PUT THE DESIGNATE PROVIDING OPENSTACK'S USERNAME HERE
         dnsaas_password: PUT THE DESIGNATE PROVIDING OPENSTACK'S PASSWORD HERE

+For Beijing Release, DCAE requires a new parameter called dcae\_deployment\_profile.
+It accepts one of the following values:
+ - R2MVP: Installs only the basic DCAE functionalities that will support the vFW/vDNS, vCPE and vVoLTE use cases;
+ - R2: Full DCAE installation;
+ - R2PLUS: This profile deploys the DCAE R2 stretch goal service components.

+The recommended DCAE profile for Beijing Release is R2.
+For more information about DCAE deployment with HEAT, please refer to the ONAP documentation: https://onap.readthedocs.io/en/latest/submodules/dcaegen2.git/docs/sections/installation_heat.html

 The ONAP platform can be instantiated via Horizon (OpenStack dashboard) or Command Line.